-Ensure access to statutory mental health support for both victims and perpetrators of violence.

-Ensure that a trauma informed approach is used to support individuals who are vulnerable, street-homeless or committing anti-social behaviour.
-Partners will problem-solve to co-ordinate support alongside wider issues.

-Provide intensive support for young people / vulnerable adults identified at risk of exploitation or self-harm, ensuring that appropriate referrals are made to specialist services or the Community Safety Vulnerability Group as appropriate.
+- Safeguard of adults & young people at risk from exploitation from organised criminality, including drugs, violence & gangs. - Ensure suitable access to statutory mental health support for both victims and perpetrators of violence through signposting and professional awareness. - Ensure that a trauma informed approach is used to support individuals who are vulnerable, street-homeless or committing anti-social behaviour. - Protect vulnerable people and young people from extremist groups who attempt to radicalise - Provide intensive support for young people / vulnerable adults identified at risk of exploitation or self-harm, ensuring that appropriate referrals are made to specialist services or the Community Safety Vulnerability Group as appropriate.